ecamo19/HIEdroughtbox/README.md

 points within each taring process.

-The following code will remove the values lower than 0.2 grams and the first 10 and last 10 values of each taring group.
+The following code will remove the values lower than 0.2 grams and the first 5 observations and last values of each taring group.

 ``` r
 acacia_aneura_25c_cleaned_data <-